ifm/documentation/O3R/Docker/docker.md

 ## Install ifm3d in the container

 `ifm3dpy` is the python binding for the ifm3D library.
-You can install it from source (download it [here](https://github.com/ifm/ifm3d)) or use [the docker image (*coming soon*)](INSERTLINK) provided by ifm which can be used on the VPU and contains the ifm3d and ifm3dpy libraries.
+You can install it from source (download it [here](https://github.com/ifm/ifm3d)) or use the [docker image](https://github.com/ifm/ifm3d/pkgs/container/ifm3d) provided by ifm which can be used on the VPU and contains the ifm3d and ifm3dpy libraries.

 The Dockerfile could look similar to this: